jquery/contribute.jquery.org/pages/web-sites.md

 repo with a valid [semver](http://semver.org/), and the same process takes place in production.

+To create a tag, use `npm version [major | minor | patch]`.

+For api.jqueryui.com and api.jquerymobile.com, the major and minor versions have to match the code version the site documents.
+Use `patch` to update the documentation for a given major/minor release.

+For other sites:

+* `patch` for trivial changes, like typos
+* `minor` for bigger changes, like new pages
+* `major` for redesigns.

  ---

  ## <a name="how-can-i-help" href="#how-can-i-help">How Can I Help?</a>